MakieOrg/Makie.jl/docs/documentation/scenes.md

 A subscene is no different than a normal Scene, except that it is linked to a "parent" Scene.
 It inherits the transformations of the parent Scene, but can then be transformed independently of it.

+## Scene Attributes

+* `scene.clear = true`: Scenes are drawn parent first onto the same image.
+If `clear = true` for a (sub)scene it will clear the previously drawn things in its region to its `backgroundcolor`.
+Otherwise the plots in `scene` will be drawn on top and the backgroundcolor will be ignored.
+Note that this is not technically an attribute but just a field of `Scene`.
+* `SSAO = Attributes(bias = 0.025, blur=2, radius=0.5)`: Controls SSAO settings, see lighting documentation.
+* `resolution = (800, 600)`: Sets the size of the created window if the scene is the root scene.

 ## Modifying A Scene

 Makie offers mutation functions to scale, translate and rotate your Scenes on the fly.